Michaelangel007/rect2d_intersection/README.md

 * left <= right
 * top <= bot

+Third, our contact surface can be either:

+* a point
+* a line, or
+* a polygon

+We won't worry about the _type_ of contact surface only simple distances.

 # 1D

-Let's look at the simpler 1D case first.
+Let's look at the simpler 1D case first of 2 lines (with non-zero thickness).
 Consider this example:

 * rectangle 1, `------`, is 3 cells wide, and
 * rectangle 2, `|||||||`, is 4 wide.